saddington/yen-handbook/2-job-openings.md

 - We're building a b2b saas platform to help businesses launch, grow, and monetize their community.

 The following are some roles that we're currently looking to fill...

 ---

-### Community and Content Intern

-More details [here](https://twitter.com/yenFTW/status/1335003091406471170) — We are currently looking for one more person to join from now until May of 2021.

----